lennardv16/expense-reimbursement-system/README.md

 ## Technologies Used
 * JavaScript
-* Node.js
+* NodeJS
-* Express.js
+* ExpressJS
 * AWS DynamoDB

 ## Lessons Learned
-This project reinforces backend development concepts.
-I implemented a 3-tier architecture to design
+I learned how to implement a 3-tier architecture for my REST API using ExpressJS.
+Using JWT to authenticate users so that managers and employees can access what they need to.
+I learned how to use IAM and DynamoDB to store the data for my API.
+I used Postman to test the functionality of my API to verify.

 ## Contributors
 * Lennard Vicente